-- 5.11 A report will be produced, containing:

-- 1. Non-technical summary

-- 2. Introductory statements

-- 3. Aims and purpose of the evaluation

-- 4. Methodology

-- 5. Survey conditions

-- 6. Results

-- 7. Discussion of results

-- 8. Conclusion

-- 9. Plans/plots, including:

-- (a) a survey location plan demonstrating relationships to other mapped features and indicating the position of individual data grids (minimum scale 1:2500);

-- (b) a greyscale plot of minimally enhanced survey data (minimum scale 1:1000);

-- (c) a greyscale plot of improved survey data (minimum scale 1:1000);

-- (d) a greyscale plot of processed survey data (minimum scale 1:1000);

-- (e) a X-Y trace plot of improved magnetic data (for large sites a sample of the data might be plotted instead); and

-- (f) an interpretative plan and plans of results superimposed over first edition Ordnance Survey mapping and aerial imagery (minimum scale 1:1000).

-- 10. Index to and location of digital archive

-- 11. References

-- 12. Acknowledgements identifying those involved in the project, including SYAS
+- 5.11 A report will be produced, containing: - 1.
+Non-technical summary - 2.
+Introductory statements - 3.
+Aims and purpose of the evaluation - 4.
+Methodology - 5.
+Survey conditions - 6.
+Results - 7.
+Discussion of results - 8.
+Conclusion - 9.
+Plans/plots, including: - (a) a survey location plan demonstrating relationships to other mapped features and indicating the position of individual data grids (minimum scale 1:2500); - (b) a greyscale plot of minimally enhanced survey data (minimum scale 1:1000); - (c) a greyscale plot of improved survey data (minimum scale 1:1000); - (d) a greyscale plot of processed survey data (minimum scale 1:1000); - (e) a X-Y trace plot of improved magnetic data (for large sites a sample of the data might be plotted instead); and - (f) an interpretative plan and plans of results superimposed over first edition Ordnance Survey mapping and aerial imagery (minimum scale 1:1000). - (g) An interpretative plan showing results on a topographic map with contours and graduated colours at a suitable scale. - 10.
+Index to and location of digital archive - 11.
+References - 12.
+Acknowledgements identifying those involved in the project, including SYAS